Minimal orthonormal bases for pure quantum state estimation: Introduction

 Fortunately, if the state is known to be pure, the complexity of the state estimation problem can be significantly reduced \cite{Eisert2020, Chen2013, Stefano2019}.
 In this case, we require the measurements to form a pure-state informational complete (PSIC)-POVM, which is a POVM that contains at least $2d$ elements and characterizes any pure state but a set that is dense only on a set of measure zero \cite{SIC2}.
 It has been demonstrated that by combining the computational basis with two unambiguously discriminating POVMs, which yield a total of $3(d-1)$ independent measurement outcomes, any pure state can be reconstructed \cite{Ha2018}.
 Additionally, it has been shown that using two or three measurements over a system plus an ancilla is sufficient to determine a pure state, except for a limited set of ambiguities \cite{Wang2021}.
-When the problem is restricted to orthogonal bases, previous research has shown that at least four bases are required to determine any pure state in $d = 3$ and $d \ge 5$, while for $d=4$ it is unknown if three or four bases are enough \cite{Carmeli2015,Sun2020}.
-Besides, it has been shown that the measurement of five bases is sufficient to estimate arbitrary pure quantum states with post-processing based on analytic methods \cite{5B,5BFIJAS, CI5BB} or adaptive compressive sensing techniques \cite{Ahn,Ahn2019}.
-In particular, recent advances have shown two approaches to estimate pure states using only three measurement bases \cite{3B, pereira2021}.
-However, the first method requires an exponential-scaling post-processing step with respect to the dimension, and the second one is only formulated for multi-qubit systems.